noahvarghese/web-app-skeleton/ReadMe.md

 ## About

 Scaffold a full stack web app (server, frontend, testing).
-Choice between Vue and React, using Typescript.
+Choice between Vue 3 and React, using Typescript.
 Uses Typescript, Node, Express for server.
+Both frontend options include state management and routing packages installed.
 Test folder utilizes BDD via Cucumber, and Selenium for browser automation.
 Currently works on Linux only.